 Your students had this one right.
-All 212,000 of them from 156 schools.
-They all signed “Stop Use” petitions.
+Almost 230,000 of them from 200 schools WORLDWIDE all signed “Stop Use” petitions!

 WHY? – They are MAD!
-Remote proctoring companies are violating their privacy by collecting their personal data, facial detection (with seriously flawed racial bias), audio recordings, downloading apps for lockdown browsers.
+Remote proctoring companies are violating their privacy by collecting their personal data, facial detection (with seriously flawed racial bias), audio recordings, downloading apps for secure browser environments.
 360 pan of room, pc takeovers, potentially selling student data, download browser extensions, and more stuff.
 This has attracted a coalition of senators who have concerns about their business practices and privacy groups who are threatening to sue unless these remote proctoring companies drastically change their business.

 Meanwhile many schools are abandoning these companies – University Of Illinois Urbana- Champaign Will Stop Using Controversial Remote-Testing Software Following Student Outcry

 In this article, it mentions several serious issues with proctoring related to student privacy and racial bias when using facial recognition and notes that:

 - “The Electronic Privacy Information Center (EPIC) has filed a complaint with the D.C.
 Attorney General’s office against 5 online test-proctoring services: Respondus, ProctorU, Proctorio, Examity, and Honorlock, for violating the privacy rights of students”

 - EPIC also sent letters to all five companies warning them that it’s prepared to sue unless they agree to “limit their collection of personal data, comply with basic requirements for trustworthy AI, and submit to annual third-party audits

 - U.S. Senators have gotten involved; a coalition including Sen. Richard Blumenthal (D-CT), Sen. Elizabeth Warren (D-MA), and Sen. Cory Booker (D-NJ) sent an open letter to Proctorio and two similar services in December citing a number of concerns about their business practices

 AND in other related news…